makrai/notes/su-2501-audio-language-models-survey.md

     * the open ALM community lacks a large, well-trained audio encoder
   * Continual Learning: Existing work highlights the use
     * streamable data accumulates
-    + when old data is unavailable, pretraining from scratch is not permissible.
+    + when old data is unavailable, pretraining from scratch is not permissible
     * continue learning on new datasets without affecting their performance on old tasks and zero-shot predictions
   * Efficient Learning: